pdl/Articulate/Design.md

 # Articulate - Design

+This document may be a bit cryptic!
+It's not a spec and it's not documentation (in the sense of a published interface) but a notepad of design ideas and aspirations, not all of which may come to fruitition.

+Some of it is more formal, other bits are more stream-of consciousness.

 ## Synopsis

 Articulate is a Content Management Framework.
 It provides a service which forms the backbone of your content management solution.
 Wherever possible the 'moving parts' are replaceable using plugins.
 It is intended to increase the 'whipuptitude' of the Dancer ecosystem without sacrificing the flexibility you have when writing dancer routes.